-Airport Safety carried out internal inspections of the Safety Management System at 6 airports.
+The EASA Compliance department initially carried out internal control compliance inspections at the airports of Santorini and Kos and then Kos airport was fully inspected by the HCAA.
+The Airport Safety department completed internal inspections of the Safety Management System at 6 airports.
 In addition, activities intended to reduce birdstrike risk continued with airport safety ranking top in priority.
 Training on managing wildlife-caused threats via a web platform was successfully delivered for the fist time in 2020.